Maasai farmers learn to admire an immense elephant who at one time was a terror to them.

 Tim, The Terrifying-Terrific Tusker

-The midnight sky above Kenya had no moon and low clouds stretched from horizon to horizon.
-A light rain dampened the dark plain.
-Plodding with purpose across the plain was Tim, an elephant so immense everyone knew him as Big Tim.
+The midnight sky above Kenya had no moon and with low clouds stretching from horizon to horizon darkness enveloped the open plain.
+Plodding with noticeable purpose across it were the faint outlines of three elephants.
 Conditions were ripe for another raid.
-Ever since he picked up the downwind scent of corn — one mile earlier — his partners in crime, Townshend and Tolstoy, agreed and faithfully followed.
-Two nights before the trio raided a tomato field and without a hitch.
-Maasai farmers somehow slept through their feast of red tomatoes and greens.
-Big Tim always enjoyed his salads.
-Now their faint outlines moved with just a bit more pace.
-Corn was their favorite crop.
+Tim, in the lead, was an elephant of such immense proportions everyone knew him as Big Tim.
+And ever since the downwind scent of corn entered his trunk — about one mile earlier — his partners in crime, Townshend and Tolstoy, had faithfully followed.
+Two nights before the trio raided a tomato field without a hitch.
+Maasai farmers somehow managed to sleep through their feast of red tomatoes and greens.
+Big Tim always enjoyed his salads, in particular, on uneventful nights.
+On this night they moved with a bit more pace; corn was their favorite crop.

-Big Tim was a tusker which meant his ivory tusks could almost touch the ground.
-At one time he wandered the savannah with many other tuskers, but over the years — one by one — hunters and poachers took them away.
-Tim knew nothing of the companies that purchased ivory to make piano keys and billiard balls; he knew nothing of the people who gathered in parlors to hear Chopin ballades or sing songs of comradery around the piano, nothing of the people who played their games of billiards; he only knew his long-toothed friends had been vanishing.
+Big Tim was a tusker which meant his ivory tusks nearly touched the ground.
+At one time he explored the savannah with many other tuskers, but over the years — one by one — hunters and poachers took them away.
+Tim knew nothing of companies that purchase ivory to make piano keys and billiard balls; he knew nothing of those who gather in parlors to hear Chopin ballades or sing songs of comradery round the piano, nothing of the gentlemen and their billiards; he only knew his long-toothed friends had been vanishing.
 The whole, miserable process never got to him though.
-Somehow, over an illustrious forty-four year career, he alluded the blast of gunfire into his side or the poisoned arrow crippling his legs until the enormous mud-cracked body succumbed to the ground.
-Tim did, however, have close calls.
-One would happen that night.
+Somehow, over an illustrious forty-four year career, he had alluded the blast of gunfire into his side or the poisoned arrow crippling his legs until his enormous mud-cracked body succumbed to the ground.
+Big Tim did, however, experience close calls.
+One was about to happen later that night.

 Legishon sat crosslegged in the wooden tower above his family's crop.
 He was the son of Sironka, a Maasai farmer who had recently deemed the eighteen year old to be a man.
 This meant a slot in the rotation to guard against elephant raids.
 On this his fifth time to keep watch, he struggled to stay awake.
 His heavy eyelids alternated between open and closed .and the closed status was lasting longer each time.
 To help fight this battle he began to make mental notes of crickets in the thick night air.
 Does the drone of their pitch ever change? . . .
 How long between pauses? . . .
 Does . . . the . . . .